anuja671/github-demo/README.md

 # github-demo
-this is the demo of the git and github class
+this is the demo of the git and github